freezethinker/android-bootcamp-demo/README.md

-# Bootcamp Demo React Native App
+# Myntra: Bootcamp Demo React Native App

 A very small ecommerce application focussing on fundamentals of React Native.
 The app consists of a landing page with search textInput, a product list page & a product display page (PDP).